Android-for-Python/Common-Gestures-Example/README.md

 Some Kivy widgets have gestures predefined.
 You can **replace** the gestures by making a copy of `CommonGestures` and replacing its inheritance from `Widget` with inheritance from the Kivy widget you want to modify.
 Then implement the calls to that widget's behavior.

-The Android Back Gesture is not included in `CommonGestures` as its use is now limited because on Android >= 10 devices it is used to pause an app.
+The Android Back Gesture is not included in `CommonGestures` as its use is now limited because on Android >= 10 devices the back gesture is used to pause an app.
 However an example usage is shown in [main.py](https://github.com/Android-for-Python/Common-Gestures-Example/main.py).

 ## API